gluster/glusterdocs/docs/Administrator Guide/Managing Volumes.md

         # gluster volume rebalance test-volume start force
         Starting rebalancing on volume test-volume has been successful

+A rebalance operation will attempt to balance the diskusage across nodes, therefore it will skip files where the move will result in a less balanced volume.
+This leads to link files that are still left behind in the system and hence may cause performance issues.
+The behaviour can be overridden with the `force` argument.

 ### Displaying the Status of Rebalance Operation

 You can display the status information about rebalance volume operation,